 In the PolarDry low-temperature drying process, the electrostatic effect is used to stratify droplet components based on their polarities.
 With feedstock in a polar solvent, solid materials are driven to the inside of the droplet and the solvent is driven to the outside.
 This prevents shell formation and eliminates the need for the falling-rate drying period, allowing fast, efficient drying at a lower temperature.

 In microencapsulation, each emulsion component has differing polarities.
-When an electrostatic charge is applied, the solvent and carrier, being the most polar of the group, will have the largest electric dipole moment.
-The active, being less polar, will have a smaller dipole.
-The solvent molecules will repel each other and the solid particles.
-This will force the solvent and carrier to migrate to the outer surface of the droplet, while the active will remain at the center.
+When an electrostatic charge is applied, a more-polar solvent and carrier will have the largest electric dipole moment and a less-polar active will have a smaller dipole.
+The solvent molecules repel each other and the solid particles, forcing the solvent and carrier to migrate to the outer surface of the droplet while the active remains at the center.

 Driving the solvent to the outer surface leads to near-perfect active encapsulation without high temperatures, which can help you develop more viable, stable products for your markets.

 With the exception of electrostatic processes, spray drying technology has not advanced significantly since the late 19th century.